asciamanna/asciamanna.github.io/_drafts/senior-developers-and-tech-leads-on-agile-teams.md

 category: team-organization
 tags: [agile-development, mentoring]
 ---
-As development organizations adopt agile practices the roles in the entire organization change.
+As development organizations adopt agile practices the all of the roles in the organization change.
 In this post I want to focus on the dramatically changing roles of senior developers and team leads.
-In future posts I will discuss how some other roles change.
+In future posts I will discuss how some other roles in the organization change.
 It is very common for organizations to hold on to their previous conceptions of these roles and responsibilities.
 Trying to transform a development team into an agile team and not changing these roles accordingly will have a negative effect on the team by undermining the agile principles.
 In doing so these teams will not realize their full potential, becoming less effective and less efficient than they could be.

 ##Senior Developers
 ###The Ones Who Get the Most Done